The history of a groundbreaking idea

-Potassium silicate has been known since the Middle Ages, when it was termed Liquor Silicium.
-Good production and application possibilities, however, did not yet exist.
-In 1768, Johann Wolfgang von Goethe had great hopes for his initial experiments with water glass.
-In the 8th book of "Facts and Fiction" he wrote: "What most occupied my spirit for a long while was the so-called Liquor Silicium which is obtained if pure quartz sand is melted with an adequate proportion of alkali, giving rise to a transparent glass which melts in air yielding a beautiful clear liquid...".
+Potassium silicate has been known about since the Middle Ages, when it was termed Liquor Silicium.
+Good production and application possibilities, however, did not exist at that time.
+In 1768, Johann Wolfgang von Goethe had great hopes for his initial experiments with waterglass.
+In the 8th book of “Facts and Fiction” he wrote: “What most occupied my spirit for a long while was the so-called Liquor Silicium which is obtained if pure quartz sand is melted with an adequate proportion of alkali, giving rise to a transparent glass which melts in air yielding a beautiful clear liquid...”.

 However, Goethe was unable to translate his thoughts into any practical uses.
 The catalyst for Adolf Keim's development work was King Ludwig I of Bavaria.
 This monarch had a great passion for the arts.
 He longed to experience fine Italian lime fresco work in his own kingdom in Bavaria.
 But the harsh climate north of the Alps destroyed such frescos within a short time.
 He, therefore, called upon Bavarian scientists to develop a paint that was of similar appearance to lime frescos but also had much greater durability.

 In a time of pressing environmental problems, our wishes to see environmentally-friendly, permanent and excellent high-quality paints have become stronger.
-This wish was met thanks to a far larger mineral product range.
+This wish was met with a far larger mineral product range.
 In short, a continually young idea continues to prevail.